telerik/kendo-ui-core/docs/controls/data-management/listview/how-to/update-widget-on-datasourceitem-update.md

 # Update ListView on DataSource Item Update

-The dynamic refresh on model update causes undesirable effects.
-To re-render the kendo UI ListView widget, trigger the change in the dataSource manually after the model update.
+The Kendo UI ListView does not update the content dynamically on model field update.
+To re-render the widget, trigger the `change` event of the dataSource manually after the model update.

 The example below demonstrates how to update the ListView on a dataSource item update.